ilsochrist/Ecommerce-Headphones/README.md

 # ECOMMERCE-HEADPHONES

+This is a web and mobile application for e-commerce services.

-This project i used advanced React Best Practices such as folder and file structure, hooks, and refs.
+I used advanced React practices such as folder and file structure, hooks, and refs.
 Advanced State Management of the entire application using React Context API.
-Next.js Best Practices such as file-based routing and data using server-side rendering and static generation.
+Next.js practices such as file-based routing and data using server-side rendering and static generation.
 And integrate integrate with Stripe to manage payments, products, shipping rates, and the entire checkout process.

 url: https://ecommerce-headphones-eta.vercel.app